-In one final article, the authors cite a study that found interactive word walls help ELL (English Language Learners) to develop a deeper understanding of science concepts (Jackson, Tripp, & Cox, 2011).
-They also reported that in another study, “scores on high-stakes tests increased across all student groups when teachers used interactive word walls and provided opportunities for students to encounter and use science vocabulary in authentic and engaging ways (Jackson et al., 2011, p.45).
+In one final article, the authors cite, a study that found interactive word walls help ELL (English Language Learners) to develop a deeper understanding of science concepts (Jackson, Tripp, & Cox, 2011).
+They also reported that in another study, “scores on high-stakes tests increased across all student groups when teachers used interactive word walls and provided opportunities for students to encounter and use science vocabulary in authentic and engaging ways” (p.45).

 Implications for Future Research

-When using interactive word walls, they are most successful when students are actively engaged in meaningful tasks with the artifacts (Harmon, Wood, Hedrick, et al., 2009).
+When using interactive word walls, they are most successful when students are actively engaged in meaningful tasks with the artifacts (Harmon et al., 2009).
 When conducting additional studies involving interactive word walls, it would be important to have a comparison group to determine if achievement could be attributed to the interactive word wall.
 Additional time for students to practice using interactive word walls as a learning tool would also be helpful in establishing their effectiveness.
 Measuring growth over a longer period of time than one unit in science would help even more students to automatically refer to them.
 Using similar instruments in the form of a pre-assessment and post assessment would eliminate all concerns about the pre-assessment being less challenging than the post assessment.
 Finally, more student activities using the interactive word wall demonstrating how to properly use them through teacher modeling and student practice would produce even more positive results.

 References